 The New Impostor Syndrome

-It's been a whirlwind couple of months (or weeks?) in which myself, like many developers, have witnessed a realtime shift in how code gets written.
-Simply put, the future of software development seems to be one in which no one is writing individual lines of code, outside of (rarely) tweaking a variable name here or there.
+It's been a whirlwind couple of months (or weeks?) in which I, like many developers, have witnessed a realtime shift in how code gets written.
+Simply put, the future of software development seems to be one in which no one is writing individual lines of code.

 The New Impostor Syndrome

-But what if I no longer know what I'm doing?
+But what if, thanks to agentic coding tools, I genuinely don't know what I'm doing?

 - Present the problem or task in a planning session